-Drunken Clams and Sausage
+Drunken Clams Recipe

 These drunken clams and sausage are paired with white wine, chicken stock, fennel and just a touch of cream.
 Perfect when served with crusty bread.